arnaudroger/blog/20160809-ConsumerInPlaceOfList.md

 ```

 we return a List<String> that we get from a stream return by our DAO.
 We make it the
-responsibility of the service to choose an appropriate data structure to store the objects.
+responsibility of the service to choose an appropriate data structure to store the result.

 In our Producer Service